tezov/plugin_projet/README.md

   - If the placeholder is inside the same level, you don't need to write the full key but just the last part.
 When place holder is not complete, there is a look up from inside to outside.
 - If a property name is equal to module name at level 0, an array of plugins is expected.
 All plugin will be auto apply and also the catalog plugin to each modules
   - plugin version come from from the version you used in classpath setting
+- include file or url catalog inside another catalog
+  - useful to have a common dependencies file between different project application to include inside another catalog to a specific application.
+  - useful to inject different placeholder meanings between debug, release or keep private key from others.
+  - the include is also recursive (if two identical keys are in different files, only one will survive to merge.
+Which one, can't be predicted.
+Be careful.
+Except key for include that can be duplicated)
+  - file include should follow "key : ${file://module_name_where_the_file_is/any_path_from_the_module.extension_supported}" (yaml, json or toml)
+  - url include should follow "key : ${url://complete_url_where_the_file_is.extension_supported}" (yaml, json or toml)
 ## Pro and Cons

 pro
 - one single version / dependencies path / constants for a multi external modules project.
 - catalog can be remote or local
+- catalog can be split and include from anywhere.

 con
 - lost of notification from the IDE which tells you that there is a new version, but can do some check with checkDependenciesVersion